patricksavalle/devops-project-template/content/developer-testing-strategy.md

 *Note I use a different but more intuitive definition compared to conventional wisdom*

-Traditionally isolation testing is called unit testing.
+Theoretically developers do unit testing.
-Theoretically units are the smallest modules in the application.
+Units are the smallest modules in the application.
-Realistically however every level of aggregation has it's own units.
+In practice however every level of aggregation has it's own units.
 A method or function can be a unit, a class and even entire microservices can be units too.

-The isolation test is a better concept for this reality.
+The isolation test is a better concept for this reality than traditional unit testing.
+Developers need only write integration tests and use mocks to run the same test as isolation test (unit tests).

 Isolation tests test modules in isolation using mocks that represent their integrations.
 Integrations tests test modules with their integrations.